GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Abstract

 \section{Abstract}

 Next generation large sky surveys will observe up to billions of galaxies for which basic structural parameters are needed to study their evolution.
-This is a challenging task that, for ground-based observations, is complicated by the seeing limited point-spread-function (PSF).
-To perform fast and accurate analysis of galaxy surface brightness, we have developed a family of supervised Convolutional Neural Network (CNN) tools to derive Sersic profile parameters of galaxies.
-In this work, we present the first two Galaxy Light profile convolutional neural Networks (GaLNets) of this family.
-A first one, trained using galaxy images only (GaLNet-1), and a second one, trained with both galaxy images and the local PSF (GaLNet-2).
-We have compared the results from the two CNNs with structural parameters (namely the total magnitude, the effective radius, Sersic index etc.) derived on set of galaxies from the Kilo-Degree Survey (KiDS) by 2DPHOT, as a representative of ``standard'' PSF-convolved Sersic fitting tools.
-The comparison shows that, provided a suitable prior distribution is adopted, GaLNet-2 can reach an accuracy as high as 2DPHOT, while GaLNet-1 performs slightly worse because it misses the information on the local PSF.
-In terms of computational speed, both GaLNets are more than three orders of magnitude faster than standard methods.
-This first application of CNN to ground-based galaxy surface photometry shows that CNNs are promising tools to perform parametric analyses of very large samples of galaxy light profiles, as expected from surveys like Vera Rubin/LSST, Euclid and the Chinese Space Station Telescope.
+This is a challenging task that, for ground-based observations, is complicated by seeing limited point-spread function (PSF).
+To perform a fast and accurate analysis of galaxy surface brightness, we have developed a family of supervised Convolutional Neural Networks (CNN) to derive Sersic profile parameters of galaxies.
+This work presents the first two Galaxy Light profile convolutional neural Networks (GaLNets) of this family.
+The first one is trained using galaxy images only (GaLNet-1), and the second is trained with both galaxy images and the local PSF (GaLNet-2).
+We have compared the results from the GaLNets with structural parameters (total magnitude, effective radius, Sersic index etc.) derived on a set of galaxies from the Kilo-Degree Survey (KiDS) by 2DPHOT, as a representative of ``standard'' PSF convolved Sersic fitting tools.
+The comparison shows that GaLNet-2 can reach an accuracy as high as 2DPHOT, while GaLNet-1 performs worse because it misses the information on the local PSF.
+Both GaLNets are three orders of magnitude faster than standard methods in terms of computational speed.
+This first application of CNNs to ground-based galaxy surface photometry shows that they are promising tools to perform parametric analyses of very large galaxy samples, like the ones expected from Vera Rubin/LSST surveys.
+However, the GaLNets can be easily modified for space observations from Euclid and the China Space Station Telescope.